 Marissa Williams has seen the power of storytelling firsthand.
-In her everyday life, she’s constantly telling stories about growing up in Brooklyn, New York, in the hopes that she might earn a laugh or share a positive memory.
+She’s constantly telling stories about growing up in Brooklyn, New York, in the hopes that she might earn a laugh or share a positive memory.

 Williams doesn’t like to share that painful memory — let alone in front of a group of strangers.
 But when she was sitting with two young girls in the middle of a heated fight, she knew it was the most powerful lesson she could share on the importance of reconciliation.

 With stomachs full of cheeseburgers and Pepsi, the two young girls listened to Williams’ story.
 They cried.
 They hugged.
 And eventually, they forgave each other.

 That was a few years ago.
 These days, Williams says she still runs into the two young women.
 Their enduring friendship is a testament to the power of the Red Hook Peacemaking Program, a promising restorative justice initiative out of the Red Hook Community Justice Center, a courthouse that offers unconventional approaches to justice.
 The two girls found themselves in the program, which takes place in the basement of a bustling courthouse, in order to work through the hiccups in their friendship.
 Williams, who is by profession a housing resource specialist at the center, was volunteering as a peacemaker, the program’s version of a moderator.

 The Peacemaking Program is a restorative justice program with roots in Native American tradition.
 It seeks to recenter our approach to justice away from punishment and towards reconciliation and rehabilitation.
 Storytelling is a key component of that restoration, and trained peacemakers sit with these defendants to do more than just moderate their discussion — they’re active participants in the peacemaking process, sharing their own stories and perspectives at opportune moments.